User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Appendix

-In the appendix, we provide the demographics information for the 94 participants who completed the survey in~\cref{tab:demographics}.
-We provide an example scenario from PrivacyLens through a screenshot to show what we presented to participants in our survey~\cref{fig:scenario-example}.
+We provide additional tables and figures.
+Table~\ref{tab:semantic-similarity} shows the semantic similarity between explanations provided by participants and proxy LLMs.
+Table~\ref{tab:demographics} shows demographics information for the 94 participants who completed the survey.
+We provide an example scenario from PrivacyLens through a screenshot to show what we presented to participants in our survey~\cref{fig:scenario-example}. \Cref{fig:users-helpfulness,fig:users-privacy-preferences} show survey answers from participants ($n=94$) by percent of choices per question.